 If any of you are running addicts, you’ll know how hard it is resist running while you recover.
 I’ve been unfortunate and never really got back to running without repeated injury to my hip.
 A rebounder (adult trampoline) gives me a safe and fun running experience without the impact problems from hitting the road or even the treadmill.
 Rebounding was included as part of my post-surgery physio so it must be good for knee recovery.

 I was a yogi before busting my knee so it was inevitable I’d hit my mat for recovery.
 Even if you’re new to yoga, you’ve no doubt read loads of positive things about it.
 For post-surgery recovery, yoga stretching is a gentle way to strengthen muscles, and a yoga mat is essential so you don’t slip around (and cause more injury).
 If you are new to yoga, just speak to your physio about which postures to do and when.
 At first, I’d opt for a thicker mat than standard as it will give your knee some extra padding.

 If your hands can’t reach the floor, yoga blocks will help the floor come to you.
 Rather than hurting yourself to get into a yoga pose, position a block to help make the poses easier.
 It will give you better alignment and less risk of harm, too.

 So, that’s my list of products and gadgets to help with your ACL recovery.
-And also a handy list of ACL surgery gifts if you’re looking for something for a loved one.
 Got any other suggestions or questions, let me know in the comments below.